Andree T. Ward

 Alkion Center: Early Childhood Specialization; Hawthorne Valley Waldorf School: Early Childhood Teacher

 B.A. in Liberal Arts from the University of Texas; M.A. in Early Childhood Education from Columbia University.
-Andree T. Ward is currently teaching Parent-Child classes at Hawthorne Valley Waldorf School.
-She has been a Waldorf Early Childhood educator at HVS since 1982, teaching Kindergarten, Nursery, and Parent-Child classes.
-Her other professional responsibilities include mentoring and evaluating Waldorf Early Childhood teachers and evaluating developing member schools for the Waldorf Early Childhood Association of North America (WECAN).
+Andree T. Ward began as a Waldorf Early Childhood educator at HVS in 1982, teaching Kindergarten, Nursery, and Parent-Child classes.
+Now retired from those roles, she continues to independently mentor and evaluate Waldorf Early Childhood teachers and developing member schools for the Waldorf Early Childhood Association of North America (WECAN).

 Andree participates in the annual WECAN conferences in Spring Valley, NY and has also attended several international conferences in Dornach, Switzerland.
 She has gained further professional development by attending conferences which focus on specific topics, such as puppetry and birth-to-three.
 She has attended Association of Waldorf Schools of North American (AWSNA) conferences as the delegate for HVS.
 She is a member of WECAN, the Anthroposophical Society, First Class, and Pedagogical Section.
 Andree is a core member of the Alkion Center since its inception and teaches in the two year Foundation Studies program and the annual Summer Intensive.
 She directs the courses in the Early Childhood Specialization of the Waldorf Teacher Training Program.